oyvindh/Json.MSBuild/README.md

 # Introduction

-This repository is the .NET baseline.
-It bootstraps the development of .NET Full or Core libraries or applications.
+This repository contains a set of MSBuild tasks for handling JSON in the build process.
+These tasks are not intended to replace existing tasks such as JsonPeek and JsonPoke, but at the time of writing no alternatives could be found.

 ## Build and Test